Heritage Crafts

 History

-The 1980s in Europe saw a significant increase in interest in other regional pipes, particularly bellows blown pipes that are quieter and more suitable to indoor use.
+The name bagpipe has now become synonymous with the Great Highland Bagpipe, which has somewhat overshadowed other bagpipes.
+The 1980s in Europe saw a significant increase in interest in other regional pipes, particularly smallpipes that are quieter and more suitable to indoor use.
 This has, in turn, stimulated a revival in makers recreating and relearning bagpipe making skills.
 From the 1990s in the UK, pipemakers like Jon Swayne and Julian Goodacre have led a revival in recreating historical pipes including English Border pipes, the Cornish double pipe and the Leicestershire smallpipe.

 Northumbrian pipes